Hammersmith tube station (District and Piccadilly lines)

 Hammersmith is a London Underground station in Hammersmith, London.
 It is served by the District and Piccadilly lines, providing cross-platform interchange between the lines.
-On the District line, the station is between Ravenscourt Park and Barons Court stations, and on the Piccadilly line, it is between Acton Town (or Turnham Green at the very early morning and late evening hours) and Barons Court stations.
-The station is located in London fare zone 2.
+On the District line, the station is between Ravenscourt Park and Barons Court stations.
+On the Piccadilly line, it is between Acton Town (or Turnham Green at the very early morning and late evening hours) and Barons Court stations.
+The station is in London fare zone 2.

 The Circle and Hammersmith & City lines' station of the same name is a separate station to the north-west.
 The two stations are separated by Hammersmith Broadway.

 The lifts at this station, which were replaced towards the end of 2013, provide step-free access between the platforms and the main entrance on Hammersmith Broadway.

 History

 The station was opened on 9 September 1874 by the District Railway (DR, now the District line) as the western terminus of the railway when it was extended from Earl's Court.
 In 1877, Hammersmith became a through station when the DR was extended west to meet the London and South Western Railway (L&SWR) at Ravenscourt Park and services over the L&SWR tracks started to Richmond.